 Mahaprajnaparamita is an Indian Sanskrit term; in Chinese it means the Great Perfection of Wisdom, reaching the other shore.
 This Dharma must be practiced; it has nothing to do with recitations.
 If you recite it and do not practice it, it will be like an illusion or a phantom.
-The Dharma body of the practitioner is the equivalent of the Buddha.
+The dharma-body (dharmakaya) of the practitioner is the same as that of the Buddha.

-25. “Self-nature contains the ten thousand things—this is ‘great.’
-The ten thousand things are all in self-nature.
+25. One’s self-nature contains the ten thousand things—this is great.
+The ten thousand things are all in one’s self-nature.
 Although you see all men and non-men, evil and good, evil things and good things, you must not push them away, nor must you cling to them, nor must you be stained by them, but you must regard them as being just like the empty sky.
-This is what is meant by ‘great’.
-This is the practice of maha.
+This is what is meant by great; this is the practice of maha.
 The deluded person merely recites; the wise man practices with his mind.
-There are deluded men who make their minds empty and do not think, and to this they give the name of ‘great.’
+There are deluded people who make their minds empty and do not think, and they call this practice great.
 This, too, is wrong.
 The capacity of the mind is vast and wide, but when there is no practice it is small.
 Do not merely speak of emptiness with the mouth and fail to practice it.
-A person such as this is not a disciple of mine.
+Such a person is not a disciple of mine.

-Among men there are the stupid and the wise.
-The stupid are insignificant, the wise are great men.
-Should deluded people ask the wise, the wise will expound the Dharma for them and enable them to understand and gain a deep awakening.
-If the deluded person understands and his mind is awakened, then there is no difference between him and the sage.
-Therefore we know that, unawakened, a Buddha is a sentient being, and that a sentient being awakened in an instant of thought is a Buddha, and he knows that the ten thousand dharmas are all within his own mind.
-Why not make your original nature, True Reality, suddenly appear within yourselves?
-The Boddhisattva-sila-sutra says: ‘From the outset our own nature is pure.’
+Among men there are the deluded and the wise.
+The deluded are small, the sages are great.
+If deluded ones ask the sages, the sages will expound the Dharma for them to enable them to understand and gain a deep awakening.
+If the deluded one understands and his mind is awakened, then there is no difference between him and the sage.
+Therefore we know that, unawakened, a Buddha is a sentient being, and that a sentient being awakened in an instant of thought is a Buddha, and he knows that the ten thousand things are all within his own mind.
+Why not make your original nature, True Reality (tattva), suddenly appear within yourselves?
+The Boddhisattva-sila-sutra says: “From the outset our own nature is pure.”
 If we look into our own mind and see our own nature, we have achieved the Buddha Way.
-‘At once, in an instant, we regain our original mind.’
+“At once, in an instant, we regain our original mind.”
 (Vimalakirti Sutra)

-The ignorant person practices seeking future happiness and does not practice the Way,
+The ignorant one practices seeking future happiness and does not practice the Way,

 And says that to practice seeking future happiness is the Way.